Kirkman/bracket-browse/README.md

 Connect to my BBS, then follow the menus to create an account.

-Once you're at the main menu, the following sequence will launch Election Forecast:
+Once you're at the main menu, the following sequence will launch Bracket Browse:

 * Press [X] for "External Programs"
 * Press [2] for the "Information" category